EnterpriseDB/tpa/docs/src/tpaexec-hooks.md

 Please note that this hook will be run in any node that installs HARP packages, including PGD nodes.

+### pgd-proxy-config

+TPA invokes `hooks/pgd-proxy-config.yml` after generating PGD PROXY configuration files, but before the PGD PROXY service has been started.

+You can use this hook, for example, to perform any customizations to the PGD Proxy that are not provided by the built-in interface of TPA.

+Note that this hook will run in any node that installs PGD PROXY packages.

 ### post-deploy

 TPA invokes `hooks/post-deploy.yml` at the end of the deployment.